sikaeducation/curriculum/courses/102/standards/manage-file-systems-cli/topics/cli-flags-and-arguments/README.md

 ## Arguments

-Arguments are usually files that you want to run a command on.
+Arguments are often files that you want to run a command on.
 Some commands don't need any arguments:

 ```bash
 ls
 ```

 This lists all of the files and folders in the current directory.
-You can also give it the path to a folder as an "argument" to list everything in that directory:
+You can also give it the path to a folder as an argument to list everything in that directory:

 ```bash
 ls ~/projects
 ```

 Some commands take multiple arguments: